An extended Gauss-Newton method for full waveform inversion: NUMERICAL EXAMPLES

-In order to show the effect of using the off-diagonal coefficients of $\Delta\bold{m}$, the EGN method was ran while computing $\delta\bold{m}$ by averaging the extended coefficients over a $3\times 3$ box centered at the physical point.
-The obtained results for EGN method solving the reduced and penalty FWI are shown in Figures \ref{Camembert}g-h.
-By comparing these figures with Figures \ref{Camembert}e-f, we can see that averaging over nonzero subsurface offsets improved the velocity model.
-This improvement can also be seen from the associated convergence curves in Figure \ref{Camembert_conv} (magenta and cyan curves versus blue and green curves).
+To demonstrate the effect of using the off-diagonal coefficients of $\Delta\bold{m}$, we run the EGN method while computing $\delta\bold{m}$ by averaging the extended coefficients within the half-wavelength width.
+The results obtained using the EGN method for both the reduced and penalty FWI with $|\bold{h}|\leq \frac{1}{4}\lambda$ are shown in Figures \ref{Camembert}g-h.
+By comparing these figures with Figures \ref{Camembert}e-f, we observe that averaging over nonzero subsurface offsets leads to an improvement in the velocity model.
+This improvement is also evident from the associated convergence curves in Figure \ref{Camembert_conv} (magenta and cyan curves versus blue and green curves).

+In Figure \ref{Camembert_dm}, we compare the model perturbation obtained during the first five iterations for various methods used in building the Camembert model.
+Starting at the top row (first iteration) and moving down (up to the fifth iteration), each row in the subplots represents the model perturbation that was obtained after a specific number of iterations.
+We can see that the perturbation produced by PSD (Figure \ref{Camembert_dm}a) and GN (Figure \ref{Camembert_dm}b) primarily includes the top and bottom boundaries of the circular anomaly, demonstrating that they become stuck in a local minimum.
+This observation is in line with the characteristics of these techniques, which rely on the first-order Born scattering theory.

+The EGN method significantly enhances the estimate by gradually building the anomaly from its edge into its center, while still only using the diagonal coefficients of the extended search direction (Figure \ref{Camembert_dm}c).
+The performance is further enhanced when applied to the penalty FWI due to the improvement in the incident wavefield quality (Figure \ref{Camembert_dm}d).
+When the reduced FWI is still used and the off-diagonal coefficients are added, a significant improvement is made (Figure \ref{Camembert_dm}e).
+When the off-diagonal coefficients are used in the context of EGN solving the penalty FWI, the greatest improvement is seen (Figure \ref{Camembert_dm}f).
+In this case, a significant portion of the anomaly is recovered even after the first iteration.
+The ability of EGN to invert multiscattered data as a result of the extension can be used to justify the improvements.